Lady Selina Polly Dawson Eccles1

-Lady Selina Polly Dawson Eccles is the daughter of Sir David McAdam Eccles, 1st Viscount Eccles and Hon.
-Sybil Frances Dawson.1 She married, firstly, Robin Andrew Duthac Carnegie before 1969.1 She married, secondly, George John Charles Mercer Nairne Petty-FitzMaurice, 8th Marquess of Lansdowne, son of Major Lord Charles George Francis Mercer Nairne Petty-FitzMaurice and Lady Violet Mary Elliot-Murray-Kynynmound, on 22 December 1969.1 She and George John Charles Mercer Nairne Petty-FitzMaurice, 8th Marquess of Lansdowne were divorced in 1978.1
+Hon.
+Selina Polly Dawson Eccles was born on 18 January 1937.2 She was the daughter of David McAdam Eccles, 1st Viscount Eccles and Hon.
+Sybil Frances Dawson.1 She married, firstly, Robin Andrew Duthac Carnegie, son of Major Hon.
+James Duthac Carnegie and Claudia Katharine Angela Blackburn, on 1 June 1962.1,3 She and Robin Andrew Duthac Carnegie were divorced in 1969.3 She married, secondly, George John Charles Mercer Nairne Petty-FitzMaurice, 8th Marquess of Lansdowne, son of Major Lord Charles George Francis Mercer Nairne Petty-FitzMaurice and Lady Violet Mary Elliot-Murray-Kynynmound, on 22 December 1969.1 She and George John Charles Mercer Nairne Petty-FitzMaurice, 8th Marquess of Lansdowne were divorced in 1978.1 She died on 11 May 2019 at age 82 at Amsterdam, The Netherlands.4

-Lady Selina Polly Dawson Eccles also went by the nick-name of Polly.
-From before 1969, her married name became Carnegie.1 As a result of her marriage, Lady Selina Polly Dawson Eccles was styled as Marchioness of Lansdowne on 22 December 1969.
-From 22 December 1969, her married name became Mercer Nairne Petty-FitzMaurice.1
+Hon.
+Selina Polly Dawson Eccles also went by the nick-name of Polly.3 From 1 June 1962, her married name became Carnegie.1 From 22 December 1969, her married name became Mercer Nairne Petty-FitzMaurice.1 After her marriage, Hon.
+Selina Polly Dawson Eccles was styled as Marchioness of Lansdowne on 22 December 1969.

 Citations